 The seemingly self-appointed Guv’nor was a tough-tackling midfielder whose most famous spells came with Manchester United, Liverpool and Inter Milan.
 However, son Tom is a tricky winger that certainly doesn’t get involved in any of the rough stuff.
 He started his career on Merseyside but was deemed surplus to requirements.
 An impressive spell under his father’s guidance at Blackpool soon followed and, after running down his contract, he signed for, ahem, Hull City.
 Not quite the lucrative move both men claimed was in the pipeline.
-Tom now plies his tried with Stoke City.
+Tom now plies his trade with Stoke City.

 Zinedine, Enzo, Luca and Elyaz Zidane

-Zinedine may have blessed his son Enzo with a world-class name, but he wasn’t quite able to pass on his footballing brilliance, with the 25-year-old unable to make the grade at Real Madrid and now finding himself at Almeria, on loan from Portuguese side Aves.
+Zinedine may have blessed his son Enzo with a world-class name, but he wasn’t quite able to pass on his footballing brilliance, with the 25-year-old unable to make the grade at Real Madrid and now without a club after leaving Almeria in October.

-Three more Zidanes are making their way through the Los Blancos youth system in the form of Luca, Theo and Elyaz.
+Three more Zidanes are — or were — making their way through the Los Blancos youth system in the form of Luca (now at Rayo Vallecano), Theo and Elyaz.
 I’m more than happy to lead the chorus chanting that one day they will form a five-a-side team.
 (Playing monkey rush, obviously).

 Gustavo and Diego Poyet